 Aruba Networks: The airport upgrade

 The International Airport in Rio de Janeiro will be the main transfer point for world travelers and sports teams, with an expected traffic of 1.5 million people who will be passing through the airport for the Summer games.
 The airport has almost doubled its passenger capacity, added nearly 100 new shops and restaurants, and upgraded its network infrastructure.

 Aruba Networks has prepared the infrastructure by installing new access points, controllers, switches and network management software.
 The airport is also offering travelers a mobile app powered by Aruba’s Meridian platform to help them get around the terminals’ 100,000 square meters of space, get up-to-the-minute flight status and assistance.

-Paula is our Web Content Specialist.
+Paula is our LeadGen and Web Content Specialist.
 She has a creative background and digital experience from multinational companies, both in a B2B and B2C setting.
 A content and innovation enthusiast, she supports the execution of all online marketing campaigns and makes sure that our clients’ inbound marketing strategy is meaningful.